 An Australian vessel, The Southern Conquest with 17 m in total length, was chartered (Fig. 1).
-Two researchers and two Australian crew members were on board.
+This vessel was consistent to previous years.

-The survey area was off the southern coast of Western Australia between off Esperance (123E) and east of Albany (117E), including off Bremer Bay (Fig. 2).
+In previous years, the survey area was off the southern coast of Western Australia between off Esperance (123E) and east of Albany (117E), including off Bremer Bay (Fig. 2).
 The area covers about 450 km x 60 km.
 The continental shelf of about 70 m in depth extended largely from the coast, and then dropped sharply at shelf-edge to deeper than 500 m in depth within 2 km distance.
-The piston-line laid between the two points almost same as previous years; one was at 34°29'12''S - 119°23'15''E and the other was at 34°45'00''S - 119°36'44''E so that the piston-line covered a range from the continental shelf to offshore through shelf-edge in distance of 35.76 km.
+The piston-line laid off Bremer Bay.
+This year, the area covered was off Esperance only.

-The vessels engaged in the survey from 5:00 to 17:00 and anchored in the calm bay at night.
+The vessels engaged in the survey from 6:00 to 17:00 and returned Esperance everyday.
+GPS position data were recorded every second or every minute.
 The vessel operated trolling at speed of 7-8 knots.
-Eight trolling lines at maximum were trolled.
+Four trolling lines at maximum were trolled.
 Each line has one hook with a plastic lure.
-The specifications of the trolling gears were consistent with those used in the last year survey.
 Because the trolling index derived from the survey is based on the number of SBT schools, not the total number of SBT individuals caught, we did not try to maximize the number of fish caught.
 Individual fish caught of any species were measured by its length.
-SBT in good condition were tagged with an archival tag (Lotek Inc., LAT2810L) and released without conventional tags.
-Some other SBT individuals were weighed and taken biological samples (stomach contents, otoliths, and muscle tissue).
-There were some SBT individuals only its fork length (FL) measured and released.
+Some SBT were killed for stomach contents observation.
+Other SBT were its fork length (FL) measured and released.